Dog Body Language

 “Brains are like computers,” says Andrew Gallup, a researcher in the Department of Ecology and Evolutionary Biology at Princeton University.
 Gallup led a study concerning yawning that was published a few years ago in the journal Animal Behaviour.
 He adds that brains “operate most efficiently when cool, and physical adaptations have evolved to allow maximum cooling of the brain.”

 Dogs Yawn From Stress

-I recently taught Riker, my four-year-old Australian Shepherd, a new scenting exercise in which he had to find a scented article hid among other articles with different scents.
+I recently taught Riker, my four-year-old Australian Shepherd, a new scenting exercise in which he had to find a scented article hid among other items with different scents.
 (This is similar to the AKC scent discrimination exercise in Utility-level obedience.)
 I thought the training was progressing well, but then I noticed Riker was yawning at me.
 He would make eye contact, hold it for a second, look away, and then yawn.
 He was trying to tell me to ease up a bit.
-We did something else (a few easy retrieves), so I could stop his training session with praise for him, and then took a break from our training for a few minutes.
+We did something else (a few easy retrieves) to stop his training session with praise for him and then took a break from our training for a few minutes.
 I let him run, relieve himself, I rubbed his tummy, and then we went back to training.
 With that break, he was back on course, and our training session ended well.

 Since you and your dog share the same living environment, it makes sense that your pet would copy your yawning.
 This copying likely happens as a sort of knee-jerk reaction, just like you might yawn when a co-worker does, not even thinking about your behavior.

 Another theory is that yawning shows empathy and therefore helps build social connections.
 A recent study conducted at Yerkes National Primate Research Center at Emory University determined that chimpanzees yawn more after watching familiar chimps yawn than watching strangers.